MrDuckHunt79/gpic2bato/README.md

 > [!CAUTION]
 > Use the image for Raspberry Pi 4 B !
 Don't get the one for GPi Case!
 Because is for another model based on Rasberry Pi 0!
 > ![OK](https://github.com/MrDuckHunt79/gpic2bato/blob/main/imgs/RPI4.png) ![WRONG](https://github.com/MrDuckHunt79/gpic2bato/blob/main/imgs/gpi1.png)

+## Install:
->
+> [!CAUTION]
 > ISTALLATION MUST BE DONE IN HANDHELD MODE DON'T USE THE DOCKING STATION

-## Install:

 1)  Copy [config.txt](https://github.com/MrDuckHunt79/gpic2bato/blob/main/config.txt) to your boot partition of Batocera sd card (Usually labelled BATOCERA)
 2) Insert sd card on your GPi case 2 and turn it on.